-Title World’s first optical instrument to observe cancer cells in 4D Country United Kingdom Date 13/08/18 Description An American physicist has won the Nobel Prize for his pioneering work developing an optical microscopy technique that is now behind an exciting research project involving Heriot-Watt University.
+Title World’s first optical instrument to observe cancer cells in 4D Country/Territory United Kingdom Date 13/08/18 Description An American physicist has won the Nobel Prize for his pioneering work developing an optical microscopy technique that is now behind an exciting research project involving Heriot-Watt University.

 Arthur Ashkin shares the 9m Swedish Kronor prize alongside Canadian scientist, Donna Strickland and Gerard Mourou from France who, this week, were named as the 2018 Nobel Prize winners in Physics.

 Ashkin won the coveted title for his groundbreaking work in developing ‘optical tweezers’ that allow scientists to capture and move cells, bacteria and even viruses using the power of light alone.

 Optical tweezers are at the centre of a new £1m, three-year project, between the University of Nottingham, Heriot-Watt University and the University of Glasgow to develop a state-of-the-art optical instrument to better understand the spread of cancer and human disease.

 If successful, the instrument will give scientists a unique 4D-view of live cells, allowing them greater insight into the triggers that lead to mutation and why disease spreads around the human body.

 Dr. Amanda Wright, Project Lead from the University of Nottingham, said: “This instrument will revolutionise our understanding of how cells respond to the forces imposed on them by their matrix as they move through it - forces which directly control cell function and behaviour.

 "For the first time, we will be able to view the cellular microworld from a cell's own perspective.
 It will help us to learn how migrating cancer cells, for example, exploit existing tracts and directional cues inside the matrix."